Guide overview

 - From the courses page you can search and select the relevant course.
 You can select from the listed content or by using the search engine at the top of the page.

-After you click on an assignment submission point, the details & information panel appears.
-View information such as the due date, number of attempts allowed, the time limit if imposed, and any grading criteria / rubrics.
+- After you click on an assignment submission point, key information will display (such as the due date, number of attempts allowed, and any grading criteria / rubric).
+Click on view instructions to open the assignment submission page.

 Submit an assignment